-Here physical impairment could be visual (blindness, low vision, and color blindness), muscular issues, Parkinson’s disease, hearing impairment, epileptic seizures etc… Mental impairment could be dyslexia, problem solving, cognitive disabilities etc.
+Here physical impairment could be visual (blindness, low vision, and color blindness), muscular issues, Parkinson’s disease, hearing impairment, epileptic seizures, and a few more.
+Mental impairment could be dyslexia, problem-solving, cognitive disabilities, and so on.

 What is Accessibility (a11y)?

-With respect to eCommerce, Accessibility – also referred to as a11y (Just that there are 11 characters between ‘a’ and ‘y’) plays a key role in aligning business groups towards ADA compliance.
+Concerning eCommerce, Accessibility – also referred to as a11y (Just that there are 11 characters between ‘a’ and ‘y’) plays a crucial role in aligning business groups towards ADA compliance.

-And the last reason why organizations need to be compliant is because failure to comply with ADA might attract fines/law suits filed against organizations.
-Furthermore, government also provides incentives for businesses to be ADA compliant.
+And the last reason why organizations need to be compliant is that failure to comply with ADA might attract fines/lawsuits filed against organizations.
+Furthermore, the government also provides incentives for businesses to be ADA compliant.
 Qualifying businesses may claim a credit of up to 50 percent of eligible access expenditures like communications, interpreters, and other auxiliary aids that exceed $250 but do not exceed $10,250(Source: ADA website)

-Is there any deadline by when the business need to be ADA compliant?
+When is the last date for business to be ADA compliant?

-And, this is the attribute which people around us really appreciate and hence enabling the organization to stand out uniquely.
-And subsequently the brand value (intangible) and business (tangible) also increases.
+This is the attribute which people around us appreciate and hence enabling the organization to stand out uniquely.
+Subsequently, the brand value (intangible) and business (tangible) also increases.

-ADA compliance might not be rocket science where we might have to change things drastically/overnight.
-We had done some research across multiple websites in various categories.
-We will put down the critical ones which were missed in most websites.
+ADA compliance might not be rocket science, where we might have to change things drastically/overnight.
+We did some research across multiple websites in various categories, and put down the critical ones which were missed on most websites.

-- First things first: Align to the basic coding standards like having the “ID”s unique, having appropriate naming conventions etc.
+- First things first: Align to the basic coding standards like having the “ID”s unique, having appropriate naming conventions, and so on.

-- The most common issue across most websites was that web elements (images, text box, checkbox or any item within a website) do not have alternate text.
-Think of a situation where a blind person is trying to access the website and when he clicks on any image and the screen reader just reads “image” and does not tell anything about the image.
+- The most common issue across most websites was that web elements (images, text box, checkbox or any item within site) do not have alternate text.
+Think of a situation where a blind person is trying to access the website and when he clicks on any image, and the viewer reads “image” and does not tell anything about the picture.
 Doesn’t it look annoying for the end user here?

-Giving a good alternative text is an art and it becomes super critical in today’s world as it also improves your SEO ratings.
-This link walks you through giving a good alternative text.
+Giving a good alternative text is an art, and it becomes supercritical in today’s world as it also improves your SEO ratings.
+This link walks you through giving an excellent alternative text.

-- All functionalities should be accessible from keyboard.
-For instance, if the website has scripts embedded in it, provisions for accessing them from Keyboard should be possible.
+- All functionalities should be accessible from the keyboard.
+For instance, if the website has scripts embedded in it, provisions for accessing them from keyboard should be possible.

 - Captions need to be mentioned for all multimedia files.

-- All tables should have appropriate column and row headings associated with it and it should be tagged to the appropriate header tags.
+- All tables should have appropriate column, and row headings associated with it and it should be tagged to the relevant header tags.